richardzhou2029-arch/Unit-3-Collaboration-assessment-Richard-Zhou/shortresponse.md

 2. Developers use branches because it is a testing site that allows them to continue working without affecting the main branch.

-3. **Git** is an open-source version control system tool. **Github** is a place where develoers store and manage their code.
+3. **Git** is an open-source version control system tool. **Github** is a place where developers store and manage their code.
 We use Git in Github as a tool alongside version control.

 4. The git add . should swap places with git commit -m "saving work"